karelvaculik/pyreball/README.md

 ## Documentation

-See [documentation](https://pyreball.readthedocs.io/) for more information about Pyreball.
+See [documentation](https://pyreball.readthedocs.io/) for more examples and information about Pyreball.

 ## Setting up Pyreball in PyCharm